Braini01/bis-file-formats/WrpUtil/README.md

 Can save your life, if your Terrain Builder projet was corrupted or lost (I hope you still have the imagery, it can't be restored).

+It can also import maps from older Arma versions.

 Like stated earlier, you must ensure that you can create a derivate work, check twice the licence !

+Can read any OPRW or 8WVR, can write only 8WVR.

 ## wrputil merge